Skip to main content

 Use a Shared Spreadsheet or Tool

-Build your weighted scoring model in a shared spreadsheet (Google Sheets works perfectly) or a purpose-built tool like IdeaPlan.
+Build your weighted scoring model in a shared spreadsheet (Google Sheets works perfectly), the Weighted Scoring Tool, or a purpose-built tool like IdeaPlan.
 Make sure all scores, weights, and rationale are visible to everyone.
 Transparency is what makes the model trustworthy.

 Review Weights Quarterly